 St Alban's choir has made an important contribution to musical performance locally, performing liturgical music to a high standard in its true context and setting.
 New singers are always made welcome in the choir, and we are always interested in hearing from singers who would like to join us or learn more about our music.
-Rehearsals are held on Friday evenings at 7.30 p.m. (currently suspended until a new Organist and Choir Director is apointed) and Sunday mornings at 9.30 a.m. prior to the 10.00 a.m.
+Rehersals are normally held on Friday evenings at 7.30 p.m. (currently suspended until a new Organist and Choir Director is apointed) and Sunday mornings at 9.30 a.m. prior to the 10.00 a.m.
 Mass.

-2013 saw the appointment of a new Director of Music, and a major effort is being made to attract even more new members to fill the stalls.
-It is realised that the Liturgy and building together form a unique and most favourable environment to enable choir members to enjoy the performance of church music.
-In addition, during 2014 we have been very fortunate to obtain on permanent loan an early 19th century manually pumped chamber organ, which will be used to accompany some of our early music settings.
+The Liturgy and building together form a unique and most favourable environment to enable choir members to enjoy the performance of church music.
+In 2014 we were fortunate to obtain on permanent loan an early 19th century manually pumped chamber organ, which may be used to accompany some of our early music settings.

 If you are interested in joining the choir and experiencing the thrill of singing in this cathedral-like building and supporting the rich Anglo-Catholic liturgy each Sunday, or would like to find out more, please contact the Director of Music, Aled Liddington, Phone: 0121 314 0845, E-mail: firstname.lastname@example.org or the Vicar, Fr Gerry Sykes, Phone: 0121 440 0404, E-mail: email@example.com.